Red Baron (1990 video game): Gameplay

 The player can select any mission to fly on either the German or Allied sides.
 Location, aircraft type, wingmen, and famous aces can also be chosen for the mission.

 A career in either the German Air Service or British Royal Flying Corps runs from December 1915 to October 1918, just before the Armistice.
 As time progresses, the player is transferred to various historical aerodromes in France and in England.
 The Front also shifts as it did during the War and battles such as Verdun are noted.
 More advanced aircraft are also introduced in the proper time periods.
 The player's number of aerial kills is kept track of and he is promoted in rank and awarded medals as he progresses, and he can eventually customize the colors of his aircraft.
 If the player is wounded in combat and is able to land/crash land in friendly territory, they spend several months recuperating from their wounds, but if they end up in enemy territory, they spend several months in a prisoner-of-war camp until they escape back to their side.
 The timeline continues during the recovery/imprisonment periods, so it is possible that the player will return to duty at a different aerodrome flying newer aircraft.

 Depending on how well the player does, they can be assigned to an aerodrome that has a famous ace and can fly missions with them, and depending on the time period and the location of the aerodrome, the player can encounter the famous enemy aces that were in the area during that time period.

 A multiplayer version of the game was available on The Sierra Network.
 Two to four pilots competed in games lasting for ten minutes or three deaths.

 Release

 Sierra acquired Dynamix while Red Baron was being developed, and it became the first game in Dynamix's "Great Warplanes Series" that Sierra published.
 The press discussed the competition between Red Baron and MicroProse's Knights of the Sky.
 In 1997, Sierra officially released the 16-color version of Red Baron as a free download on their website as a promotion.

 Dynamix ran a contest in Computer Gaming World consisting of 7 questions about the game.
 The reader had to answer the questions on a and send the answers to Dynamix.
-The first five readers to get all answers correct, a replica of the Blue Max and an autographed copy of the game.
+The first five readers to get all answers correct received a replica of the Blue Max and an autographed copy of the game.

 In October 2013, an unsuccessful Kickstarter campaign was started to fund a re-release of Red Baron.